 If you have recently purchased a countertop microwave, you may wonder how to build a microwave cart.
-Even the best microwaves, after all, need somewhere sturdy to rest when not in use or when it’s being used to cook food.
+Even the best microwaves, like the Sunbeam or Black+Decker microwaves, need somewhere sturdy to rest when not in use or when it’s being used to cook food.
 Keep reading to learn about DIY microwave carts.

 Be sure any kitchen cart you make can adequately handle the weight of your microwave.